UTNuclearRoboticsPublic/netft_utils/README.md

-A C++ class and a ROS node for ATI force/torque sensors that are connected to a Netbox.
+C++ class and ROS node for ATI force/torque sensors connected to a Netbox.
 Includes gravity compensation and transformations.